Art, Architecture, and the Built EnvironmentBibliographer: William B.Keller, 215-898-8325, firstname.lastname@example.org

 Many domestic and foreign publications are acquired through library-wide approval plans with YBP, Touzot, Harrassowitz and other vendors, but in addition to the major approval plans, the Fine Arts Library receives materials from Worldwide Books (exhibition catalogs), Joseph Fox (certain architectural journals), and through the international antiquarian book trade.

 Arntzen and Rainwater's Guide to the Literature of Art History (Chicago: ALA, 1980) has lasting value for selection.
-The catalogs of Prairie Avenue Bookstore and the newsletter of the Society for Architectural Historians are checked regularly for titles of interest, especially in architecture history.
 Recommendations from faculty and students are welcomed.

 V. Subjects Collected and Levels of Collecting